ARMmbed/mbed-client/README.md

 ### Write

-The **Write** operation is used to change the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.
-The operation permits multiple Resources to be modified within the same instance of the operation.
+The **Write** operation is used to overwrite the value of a Resource, an array of Resources Instances or multiple Resources from an Object Instance.

 Whenever there is a valid PUT operation for any of the resources, the application will receive callback as follows: